Mileage Reimbursement in California Workers' Compensation Claims- 2021 Update

-The mileage reimbursement rate for medical appointments and medical treatment increased to $0.58 per mile for 2019.
-The mileage reimbursement rate applies for all dates of injury for medical mileage incurred during 2019.
+The mileage reimbursement rate for medical appointments and medical treatment decreased to $0.56 per mile for 2021.
+The mileage reimbursement rate applies for all dates of injury for medical mileage incurred during 2021.
 Record keeping by the injured worker is essential.

 Injured workers are entitled to reimbursement for mileage for medical treatment appointments.The basic rule in California workers' compensation claims has long been that injured workers are entitled to reimbursement for mileage to attend medical evaluations and treatment appointments.
-For mileage incurred in calendar year 2019, the mileage reimbursement rate is $0.58 per mile regardless of the date of the injury.
-For example, if an injured worker is treating in 2019 for an injury that occurred years earlier, the 2019 mileage reimbursement rate applies.
+For mileage incurred in calendar year 2021, the mileage reimbursement rate is $0.56 per mile regardless of the date of the injury.
+For example, if an injured worker treats in 2021 for an injury that occurred years earlier, the 2021 mileage reimbursement rate still applies.
 An injured worker should maintain a log or spreadsheet of the mileage incurred going to and from medical appointments.
 Trips to the pharmacy to fill prescriptions are included and parking and toll fees can be added to the reimbursement request.

 Often, the insurance administrator will object to portions of the mileage reimbursement request.By law, the insurance company or third party administrator (TPA) only has to timely reimburse authorized medical treatment related mileage.
 In the current system, medical treatment authorization requests are submitted to a Utilization Review company who often denies treatment authorization even on accepted injury claims.
 If the mileage is to unauthorized treatment appointments, the defendant has no immediate obligation to reimburse the injured worker for mileage.
 And it won't.